 From 2008 through 2018, the length of Nepal’s Strategic Road Network doubled and its Local Road Network almost tripled.
 While the government of Nepal has focused on road network coverage, the problem of maintaining the built road network has become increasingly apparent.
 Some Strategic Road Network roads have inadequate geometric, drainage, and safety features, and many Local Road Network roads are non-engineered and become impassable after one or two years.
 Road maintenance is limited by the lack of both adequate funding and modern techniques and systems.
 The lack of road maintenance has led to an increase in the cost of transport as well as a reduction in road safety.

-The objective of the IMC US Road Management Project is to maintain road quality across the Nepal’s Strategic Road Network.
+The objective of the DT Global implemented Road Management Project is to maintain road quality across the Nepal’s Strategic Road Network.
 First, the project provides technical assistance on road maintenance planning, assessment, and implementation to strengthen the Department of Road’s and Roads Board Nepal’s capacity to plan and execute routine and periodic maintenance.
 These interventions are reinforced by a learning-by-doing approach to conducting maintenance on these roads.
 This maintenance work will reduce road roughness and associated vehicle operating costs.
 The expectation is that by equipping the Department of Roads with the data, skills, and experience necessary to plan and implement road maintenance, combined with an increased level of funding under an improved road maintenance funding regime, the Strategic Road Network will be adequately maintained and the road quality will not deteriorate.

 OUR GOALS AND RESULTS